This guide covers SEO for contractors.

 Without proper on-page SEO, the web pages you create to market your contractor services will most likely not rank high for the local keywords your potential customers are searching for online.

 The tips below will give you a crash course in on-page SEO to help your contractor website rank higher on Google, Yahoo, and Bing for its target keywords.
-If you want additional help with this step, then consider investing in my Mastering On-Page SEO course which teaches you my complete system for doing on-page SEO like a pro to maximize your keyword rankings and traffic.

 To begin, add your local area to the end of each keyword phrase you’re targeting for every web page, such as “general contractor in Boise, Idaho” or “general construction in Boise, Idaho”.
 This is important to help the content rank for localized keyword searches.